JamieDavis2016/100-days-of-code/log.md

 I'm doing this because I don't want to rely on CSS frameworks as well as dealing with all the bloat that comes with it.

+**Reply's from Twitter**:
+Doublas 3D said: "View Width "vw" can be used instead of px, in, % w/CSS, like style="font-size: 5vw; padding-left: 1.25vw;" try justify, absolute and relative with position and think about z-index as well for styled overlap.
+Try many options for what works in this case may not in the next.
+GL"

 **Thoughts** I should read up on CSS and design to make myself understand user design better for better CSS, need to practice using these techniques more as well

 **Link To work** [Codepen] (https://codepen.io/jamiedavis/pen/gQoGGb)